LinArcX/giti/README.md

 </h1>

 ## A long time ago..
-I had many projects on my computer some of which were managed by git.
-After a couple of months, I accidentally lost all of my data and projects.
+I had many projects on my machine.
+Some of them were managed by git.
+After a couple of months, I accidentally lost all of my data.
-And this gave me a good motivation to start a project that monitors my projects and reports me the changes periodically.
+And this tragic event led me in a new direction and gave me a good motivation to start giti.

 ## Features
-Watches __.git__ directories on your computer and periodically reports the latest changes popping up a window titled: __status_window__.
+Giti will monitor your __.git__ directories on your computer and periodically reports the latest changes.

-You can adjust the interval as most convenient for you.

 ## Installation
 ### Void [WIP]